petrye/sitepoint-telegram-bot/README.md

-# sitepoint-telegram-bot
+# DHBW-Richie
-Code base for Sitepoint article to build bookmark telegram bot
+Code Base for Building a Question and Answer bases Telegram Bot aswell as providing a list of corresponding Telegram Groups.